 Now that she is gone, she has also taken a good chunk of my heart with her!
 I have many memories of the good times we shared.
 When I go to the grocery store, I will always pay attention to the items that I would have purchased for her.
 Have you ever noticed that it is the little things that always remind you of someone very dear whom you have lost?

-The Sad Pain of Loss
+Caregivers Also Suffer the Pain of Loss

 How can caregivers still be caring and yet protect their own feelings and hearts from the pain of such a loss?
 Different people have different ways of dealing with it.
 Usually, the caregiver simply tries to maintain the perspective that this is a professional relationship and keep in mind that at some point in the future it will indeed end.
 When it does end, the caregiver must be prepared and able to continue giving and providing the professional caregiving services in order to help the next person to be cared for .
 Otherwise, there cannot be a next person; not if the lingering presence of such strong emotional attachments are allowed to paralyze the caregiver’s abilities to provide the required level of care and attention.